Beginner Guide to Cookie Decorating

 ACCENT COOKIE DECORATING MEDIUMS

 • Modeling Chocolate – is excellent for small decorations.
-My friends Amber of Sweet Ambs made beautiful cookies decorated with modeling chocolate accents.
+My friend Amber of Sweet Ambs made beautiful cookies decorated with modeling chocolate accents.

-• Frosting Sheets (image 1) – premade frosting sheets can be stamped, written on with edible markers, painted, or airbrushed.
-They can be cut into decorative shapes using craft punches.
+• Frosting Sheets (image 1): Premade frosting sheets can be stamped, written on with edible markers, painted, or airbrushed.
+They can also be cut into decorative shapes using craft punches.

-• Edible Lace (image 2)- delicate lace can be used to decorate cookies.
-How to make SugarVeil Lace ?
+• Edible Lace (image 2)- This delicate lace can be used to decorate cookies.
+How do you make SugarVeil Lace?

-• Wafer Paper (images 3-4) – is used to make wafer flowers and decorations.
+• Wafer Paper (images 3-4) – Edible paper that can be used to makes wafer flowers and decorations.

 Found different cookies decorated with wafer paper, frosting sheet and lace accents.